OpenCyphal-Garage/libcyphal/docs/design/readme.md

 };
 ```

-The `Pollable` wrapper is intended to shield the library and its interfaces from the knowledge of the specific I/O handles used by the platform it is running on.
-Both the media layer implementations that obtain the handles from the platform (e.g., file descriptors) and the execution policy implementations are expected to be aware of the specific resource in use, and thus, the execution policy can safely extract the correct type from the `Pollable` container.
-Runtime type checking is provided via `any_cast`.
+The pollable wrapped in `cetl::any` is intended to shield the library and its interfaces from the knowledge of the specific I/O handles used by the platform it is running on.
+Both the media layer implementations that obtain the handles from the platform (e.g., file descriptors) and the execution policy implementations are expected to be aware of the specific resource in use, and thus, the execution policy can safely extract the correct type from the `cetl::any` container.

 Being stateful, this solution requires the media layer implementations to add and remove descriptors only when necessary rather than reconstructing the set from scratch at every iteration.
 The risk of resource leakage is mitigated with the help of the RAII-only handles returned by the `add` method.

-The `Function` template used here is similar to `std::function` except that it stores the callable locally without the use of the heap; hence, the memory footprint of the callable needs to be specified statically.

 The disadvantages to be aware of are as follows: